-This article explains Research, Prototype, and Production Purpose OTAs, their distinctions, and which agreement is best for your business.
+This article explains the three levels of OTAs: Research, Prototype, and Production Purpose OTAs, and which agreement is best for your business.

 Other Transaction Authority (OTA) Resources